An image of a woman taking antibiotics

 Look for Specific Strains

 Certain probiotic strains are more effective in restoring gut health after antibiotics.
-Look for strains like Bifidobacterium lactis HN019, and Lactobacillus acidophilus La-14, Lactobacillus rhamnosus GG, Saccharomyces boulardii.
-These strains have been shown to help replenish beneficial bacteria, improve gut health and improve overall immunity, effectively reducing the risk of antibiotic-associated diarrhoea and supporting overall gut recovery.
+To get the full picture, you should also understand how probiotics support a healthier gut in general.
+Look for proven strains like Bifidobacterium lactis HN019, Lactobacillus acidophilus La-14, Lactobacillus rhamnosus GG, Saccharomyces boulardii.
+These strains help replenish beneficial bacteria and improve gut health.

 Check the CFU Count

-It is generally recommended to continue taking probiotics for at least one to two weeks after finishing your antibiotic course.
-This extended period helps ensure that beneficial bacteria have time to reestablish themselves and maintain a healthy gut flora balance.
+It is generally recommended to continue your probiotic regimen for at least one to two weeks after your antibiotic course ends.
+This provides the beneficial bacteria enough time to firmly re-establish themselves and reach a stable balance.
+For best results a probiotic should be taken daily on an ongoing basis.

 How to replenish gut bacteria after antibiotics?